 We've been in NE Oklahoma for the past few months and are just now getting back down south to really test out our solar.
 We are 100% happy with our product and the ease of installation.
 Any questions I had, Adam was quick to respond and help me understand my next step.

 Overall, did Northern AZ Wind & Sun meet your expectations?

 I would say that NAWS exceeded our expectations with service during and AFTER the sale.
 So often these days, once a sale is made, the support falls on its face.
 NAWS is top-notch with their after-sale and technical support.
-The only regret I have is that we didn't have more time to stay in the area and install the system while we were there...though I think Adam would have been owed a steak dinner for the number of face to face visits I would have made with him.
+The only regret I have is that we didn't have more time to stay in the area and install the system while we were there...though I think Adam would have been owed a steak dinner for the number of face-to-face visits I would have made with him.

-Jody came in looking to add solar capability to his RV and after his load evaluation, I knew exactly what he needed – we saw that 4 panels would be a good amount for him, as well as a 2000W inverter.
+Jody came in looking to add solar power capability to his RV and after his load evaluation, I knew exactly what he needed – we saw that 4 panels would be a good amount for him, as well as a 2000W inverter.
 After a few emails back and forth, the completion of a wiring schematic, and Jody’s assembly, his system was fully operational.

 Solar Power System Components